techdad24/rover-alexa-skill/bones/README.md

 the word "fetch") and what file to load in from the cloud drive.
 The file also contains the intents that it will accept - which normally is the FetchIntent followed by any of the other built-in Amazon intents like Yes or No.

+In an effort to help Alexa identify bone utterances we've included some of the following as part of the interaction model.
+Try using one of these as your invocation name:

+alpha
+beta
+delta
+epsilon
+omega
+metro
+dc
+web
+alexa
+grabber
+sleepy
+grumpy
+google
+bing
+zeta
+theta
+sigma
+lambda
+paris
+london
+miami
+chicago
+phoenix
+arizona
+california
+munich
+cairo
+yosemite
+lollipop
+marshmellow
+apricot
+apple
+banana
+alabama
+arkansas
+colorado
+carolina
+delaware